Tag Archives: Toj

 The combination of the number 9 with the nawal of payment gives rise to two important aspects of today.
 Firstly, the number 9 represents life itself, and our ability to reproduce.
 Toj days are days on which we make ceremonies, offerings or payments and, as such, today is a day on which offerings are made for fertility, for the ability to reproduce.
 In particular this aspect is pertinent to women, it is a day of women’s ceremonies, a day of thanksgiving for the divine feminine essence that all carry.
 The second aspect could be seen more from a male perspective, although not exclusively.
 This is a day to make offerings to the women in your life for the sacrifices they have made in order to sustain life.
 Again, it is a thanksgiving for all that the divine feminine, and those who embody it, bring into our lives.

 The energy of 9 Toj may represent what you might consider to be a life debt.
 Whilst the payment may involve the use of your energy, the results of making a payment today may be very powerful.
-When life debts are resolved, the momentum to move forward increases.
+When life debts are resolved, the momentum to move forward increases, and health may be restored.
 Today is a day when the “karmic cashiers” are open to receiving the payment, and that payment will be accepted on your behalf.

 One project which I find particularly inspiring is ODIM.
 Within their well organised structure, they run several community health and education programs, one of which is called “Healthy Mommy and Me”.
 This particular program helps to educate women with regards to child nutrition and help combat one of the biggest issues in Guatemala, childhood malnutrition.
 As an example of the impact this program is having, 90% of the children whose mothers graduated from this program were of a normal weight for their height, compared to only 35% as the rate for Solola in general.
 To donate to ODIM, please follow this link https://odimguatemala.networkforgood.com/